dotnet/docs/docs/dotnet-five.md

 ### F# updates

 F# is the .NET functional programming language, and with .NET 5, developers have access to F# 5.
-Here are several new features of F# 5, for more information, see [Announcing F# 5](https://devblogs.microsoft.com/dotnet/announcing-net-5-0-preview-8).
+Here are several new features of F# 5, for more information, see [What's new in F# 5](fsharp/whats-new/fsharp-50.md).

 #### Interpolated strings